brunomc-eco/endemic_birds/README.md

 - 10-fold cross-validation for the species with > 50 records
 - Bootstrap (10% of points for training), with 10 repetitions, for the species with <=50 records

+## Results

+It was not possible to run the BRT algorithm for some species due to the number of records.
+These species are:

+- Amazona brasiliensis
+- Automolus lammi
+- Conopophaga cearae
+- Cotinga maculata
+- Glaucis dohrnii
+- Leptodon forbesi
+- Onychorhynchus swainsoni
+- Phylloscartes beckeri
+- Pyriglena atra